Anastasia Beverly Hills Just Launched Its First Mascara — & We Tried It

 Thanks to its founder, iconic brow artist Anastasia Soare, Anastasia Beverly Hills first made its mark as the authority on all things brows.
-While it'll always be famous for its culty Brow Wiz and Dipbrow Pomade, ABH has successfully expanded into eyeshadow, highlighter, brushes, lip color, and most recently, mascara.
+While it'll always be famous for its cult Brow Wiz and Dipbrow Pomade, ABH has successfully expanded into eyeshadow, highlighter, brushes, lip colour, and most recently, mascara.

 Dropping today, ABH's Lash Brag Volumizing Mascara comes with an hourglass-shaped brush that promises to deliver dramatic volume and length with a soft, conditioned feel.
 What's more, the brand says the buildable formula is water- and clump-proof.